Purpose of this Privacy Notice

 For further information on how and why we process your information and on how to exercise your legal rights, contact us.

 The Information Commissioner’s Office (ICO) is also a source of further information about your data protection rights.
-The ICO is an independent official body, the UK supervisory authority for data protection issues, and one of their primary functions is to administer the provisions of the GDPR.
+The ICO is an independent official body, the UK supervisory authority for data protection issues, and one of their primary functions is to administer the provisions of the Data Protection Law.

-You have the right to complain to the ICO if you think we have breached the GDPR.
+You have the right to complain to the ICO if you think we have breached the Data Protection Law.

 You can contact the ICO at: